Skip Navigation

 • Make sure the operation continues to provide service and make a profit.

-Students will develop an understanding of the lodging industry and destination marketing.
+Lodging - Students will develop an understanding of the lodging industry

 Standard 1

-Students will understand market segmentation for the lodging industry.
+Students will understand the various aspects of the lodging industry.

 1. Classify hotels according to their types.